aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

-#  M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering
+#  Module 01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering

 ## Lab scenario
 In this lab, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.